Loft Conversions international architecture firms

 Williamsburg, Brooklyn

-The building shall remain in its existing color, and the caste iron cornice and first floor façade shall be dark grey. renovation
+The building shall remain in its existing color, and the caste iron cornice and first-floor façade shall be dark grey. renovation